 Was there ever a film scheduled for you and your husband to do together?

 We were always hoping for that, but it didn’t happen.
-We did make two TV shows for Screen Gems which was connected to Columbia Pictures, those were fun to make together, and we also did a lot of summer stock together.
-It was always so much fun, we loved doing that.
+We did make two TV shows for Screen Gems which were connected to Columbia Pictures, those were fun to make together, and we also did a lot of summer stock together.
+It was always so much fun; we loved doing that.
 We also had a variety act, we played all over the country and took it to Great Britain where we played twice at the Palladium, a big variety house in London.
 We did those variety acts every two years for about six years, and then television took over.
-Variety houses became sleazier, the performers were working less than they did before.
-That was heartbreaking, because we loved playing our act.
+Variety houses became sleazier; the performers were working less than they did before.
+That was heartbreaking because we loved playing our act.

 You’re still working now, aren’t you?